rj433/Exercise-05b-FPS/README.md

 # Exercise-05b-FPS
 Exercise for MSCH-C220, 29 March 2021

 This exercise is a chance to play with Godot's 3D capability for the first time.
-We will be creating a simple first-person-controlled character
+We will be creating a simple first-person-controlled character, and then adding some Constructive Solid Geometry to our scene.

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-05b-FPS. *Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.* Commit your changes.